thenameisVLH/Matrix/README.md

 !8ball (message) - You can 8ball anything.
 There are more than 20 options.

+!invite - Creates a link for the server and channel you are in.

+!membercount - Tells the amount of members in your server.
+(Including Bots)

 Administration Commands:

 !purge (amount of messages) - Purges/Deletes the amount of messages you want to delete.